 Pond design - size:

-- Make the pond as large a surface area as your space allows.
+- Make the pond cover as large a surface area as you can.

 - By the time you have finished and included the edge of the water area of the pond it always looks smaller than you expect.